 3. Material Scope of the Act

-All processing activities such as collection, sharing and use related to personal information falls under the scope of the Act.
+All processing activities such as collection, sharing, and use related to personal information fall under the scope of the Act.
 However, anonymized data or de-identified data is not subject to the Act.

 New draft Privacy Bill, new requirements

-In March 2019, The Australian Government announced that it will introduce a new Online Privacy Bill (OPB) to strengthen the protection of personal information on social media and other online platforms.
+In March 2019, The Australian Government announced that it would introduce a new Online Privacy Bill (OPB) to strengthen the protection of personal information on social media and other online platforms.

 The new privacy bill will impose new requirements on how personal data can be collected and used via social media platforms and online channels.

-The Online Privacy Bill will only apply to the following types of organizations:
+The Online Privacy Bill will apply to organizations that:

 The Online Privacy Bill will introduce requirements such as specific rules on how organizations should obtain consent from children and other vulnerable people.
 Additionally, when an individual requests that his/her data should not be disclosed to third parties or used, the organization should implement reasonable steps to comply with such requests.

-Alongside this Act, there are other laws that apply to specific sectors and organizations, including the Privacy Credit Reporting Code or specific regulations relating to health information and tax file numbers (TFNs).
+Alongside this Act, other laws apply to specific sectors and organizations, including the Privacy Credit Reporting Code or specific regulations relating to health information and tax file numbers (TFNs).

-Any organisation that is subject to Australia Privacy Act 1988 is called “APP Entity”.
-An APP Entity must comply with the 13 principles of the Act:
+Any organization that is subject to the Australia Privacy Act 1988 is called an “APP Entity” and must comply with the 13 principles of the Act:

-1. An APP entity must handle personal information in a transparent manner
+1. An APP entity must handle personal information in a transparent manner, which includes having a clearly expressed and up-to-date APP privacy policy;

-2. Individuals should be provided with the option of not being identifiable or with pseudonym, subject to limited exceptions
+2. Individuals should be provided with the option of not being identifiable or to use a pseudonym, subject to limited exceptions;

-5. APP Entities must inform individuals about the collection and use of their information in specific manner
+5. APP Entities must inform individuals about the collection and use of their information in a specific manner;

-7. An APP Entity can only use personal information of individuals subject to specific conditions
+7. An APP Entity may only use or disclose personal information for direct marketing purposes if certain conditions are met;

-8. An APP Entity must fulfil certain requirements before it discloses personal information to overseas recipients.
+8. An APP Entity must fulfill certain requirements before it discloses personal information to overseas recipients;

-10. APP Entities should ensure that personal information it holds is accurate and up to date.
+10. APP Entities should ensure that the personal information they hold is accurate and up-to-date;

-11. An APP entity must take reasonable steps to protect personal information it holds from misuse, interference and loss, and from unauthorised access, modification or disclosure.
+11. An APP entity must take reasonable steps to protect the personal information it holds from misuse, interference, and loss and from unauthorized access, modification, or disclosure.
+It also has obligations to destroy or de-identify personal information in certain circumstances.

-12. An APP Entity must fulfill individuals’ request to access their personal information if specific conditions are met.
+12. An APP Entity must fulfill individuals’ requests to access their personal information if specific conditions are met;

-13. APP Entities must keep personal information it holds correct.
+13. APP Entities must keep the personal information they hold correct.

 Do I need a cookie consent banner on my website in Australia?

-Under the Australia Privacy Act, you only need to obtain consent if you are collecting sensitive personal information such as data related to health, race, criminal record or sexual orientation.
+However, under the Australia Privacy Act, organizations need to obtain consent if they are collecting sensitive personal information such as data related to health, race, criminal record, or sexual orientation, or to use or disclose personal information for a purpose other than the purpose it was collected for.

 Complying with EU & UK GDPR and E-privacy directive